awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.CommonDBATasks.RMAN.md

 + All 18\.0\.0\.0 versions
 + All 19\.0\.0\.0 versions

+**Note**
+In a single\-tenant CDB, the following operations work, but no customer\-visible mechanism can detect the current status of the operations\.
+See also [Limitations of a single\-tenant CDB](CHAP_Oracle.md#Oracle.Concepts.single-tenant-limitations)\.

 To determine whether block change tracking is enabled for your DB instance, run the following query\.

 ```